robShankin/claudeRead/README.md

 Converts every `.jsonl` file found recursively.
 Each output file is written to an `output/` folder adjacent to its source file.

-### List all sessions in a directory — **`--list`**
+### List sessions before converting — `--list`

 ```bash
 python3 reader.py ~/.claude/projects/ --list
 ```

-Prints a table of all sessions found recursively — filename, date, duration, turn count, and tool call count.
-Useful for finding the session you want before converting it.
+Prints a table of every session found — filename, date, duration, turn count, and tool call count.
+Handy for finding the session you want before committing to a conversion.

 ### Use a glob pattern